bla5r/RemoteLogger/README.md

 # Methods

-The logger stores any variable and stack trace you added until flushing.
+The logger stores any variables and stack traces you add until you flush.

 ## Variable